 Dish Soap and Baking Soda

 According to TreeHugger.com, you can make a commercial style cat litter out of newspaper, water, dish soap, and baking soda.
 The process takes about an hour.
 You shred the paper and add the water and dish soap.
 You drain it, rinse and add baking soda and then crumble and dry.
 The consistency that results is more like conventional kitty litter than any of the other options.
 You can read the complete tutorial at TreeHugger: Make Your Own Newspaper Cat Litter.

 There are many valid reasons to avoid the use of commercial cat litters.
 Some of these reasons include:

 - Expense - Commercial cat litters can be expensive, and you have to purchase them often.

 - Health concerns - Clay based litters are thought to have a carcinogen in them, and they can create allergy and asthma problems.

-- Environmental concerns - Clay for the kitty litter is strip-mined while flushable litter may contaminate the water.
+- Environmental and safety concerns - Clay for the kitty litter is strip-mined while flushable litter may contaminate the water.

 - A desire to be more self reliant - As more people choose to follow a simple lifestyle, the idea of making your own products is gaining in popularity.